-Does My Spouse Automatically Inherit My Car When I Die?
+Does My Spouse Automatically Inherit My Vehicle When I Die?

 - This may include one boat, one outboard motor and one boat trailer

-- The vehicle/vehicles can be a motorcycle or truck if used for transportation by the deceased spouse or their family during the deceased spouse’s lifetime
+- A truck is included if it was used for transportation by the deceased spouse or their family during the deceased spouse’s lifetime

 Dually certified by the National Elder Law Foundation as Certified Elder Law Attorneys and the Ohio State Bar Association as Specialists in the Area of Elder Law.